Swansea University Complaints Procedure

 • Dismissing the complaint where it is found to be unsubstantiated.

-The relevant authority (or their representative) shall notify the complainant in writing of their decision normally within 28 calendar days of the receipt of the complaint by the Faculty/School.
-If it should prove impracticable to respond fully within 28 calendar days, the complainant shall be informed in writing of the timescale for the receipt of a full response.
+The Investigating Officer shall notify the complainant in writing of their decision normally within 28 calendar days of the receipt of the complaint by the Investigating Officer.
+If it should prove impracticable to respond fully within 28 calendar days, the complainant shall be informed in writing by the Investigating Officer of the timescale for the receipt of a full response.

-The relevant authority (or their representative) shall provide a copy of their written response to the student’s Stage 2 complaint to Education Services (via the nominee).
+The relevant Investigating Officer (or their representative) shall provide a copy of their written response to the student’s Stage 2 complaint to Education Services (via the nominee).

 6.2.3 Formal Investigation by a Senior University Officer

-If it is considered by the nominee that the issues raised in the complaint relate to several different Schools/Departments, are of an extremely serious nature or are of relevance to the institutional as a whole, the nominee may, at their discretion, refer such complaint to a senior officer of the University (e.g. the Registrar, a Pro-Vice-Chancellor, the Chair of the Regulations, Quality and Standards Committee, Student Cases Manager, Senior Complaints Officer (or their respective nominee)).
+If it is considered by the nominee that the issues raised in the complaint relate to several different Faculties/Schools, are of an extremely serious nature or are of relevance to the institution/ any related collaborative partnership as a whole, the nominee may, at their discretion, refer such complaint to a senior officer of the University (e.g. the Registrar, a Pro-Vice-Chancellor, the Chair of the Regulations, Quality and Standards Board, Student Cases Manager, Senior Complaints Officer (or their respective nominee)).

-In such cases, the senior officer shall arrange to investigate and determine the complaint in accordance with the procedures outlined under 6.2.2 in place of the Executive Dean.
+In such cases, the senior officer shall arrange to investigate and determine the complaint in accordance with the procedures outlined under 6.2.2 in place of the Investigating Officer.
 A member of Education Services may assist the senior officer with their investigation and determination of the complaint.

 7. Final Reviews